Cardinals vs. Red Sox Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 45 hits with 14 doubles, seven home runs, 18 walks and 20 RBI.
+- Goldschmidt has 14 doubles, seven home runs, 18 walks and 20 RBI (48 total hits).
 He's also stolen four bases.

 Goldschmidt Recent Games